Battle for Mosul rages on -- and civilians bear the terrible toll

 "She was screaming, unwilling to let her mother go.
 No one knows her name, she still hasn't said a word."

-The next morning, Eubanks said, another man somehow managed to escape and told them of others who were still alive.
+The next morning, Eubank said, another man somehow managed to escape and told them of others who were still alive.

 "With a brave Iraqi soldier, we ran across the road -- ISIS is on three sides of us, we can hear them talking.
 Crawled through, found a girl up the street, threw a rope to her.
 She tied herself.
 (She was) three days no sleep no water, wounded."